mustafalail/TPV-Tool/README.md

 # The Temporal Property Validator (TPV)

 ---
-## TPV Demonstration
+## TPV Overview and Demo
-We have created a video demonstration of TPV for the Tool Demonstrations Track at the 45th International Conference on Software Engineering (ICSE 2023).
-The video can be viewed below.
+We have created a video demonstration of TPV that can be viewed below.

 <!--## [YouTube](https://www.youtube.com/watch?v=-BNNKYI61EE "TPV Tool Demo") or watched below.-->